brandonchaffee/demopera/docs/appendix.rst

 Name                ``withdrawFrom``

 Description         | Escrow function for withdrawing a balance amount from the targeted address, in
-                    | order to be hold in escrow.
-This function is used when contributing to organzation,
+                    | order to be held in escrow.
+This function is used when contributing to organizations,
                     | projects, and tasks.